We have several books in the making. We cordially invite you to share your contribution of any kind in the publication of these books.

 - The American Malayalee

 Please contact us at firstname.lastname@example.org if you are interested.
 You'll have a part of these legacies.
+Thank you.

 JOIN our BOOK CLUB

 We invite you to join us and enjoy these books: